How I work

 Where I work

-I work in my home in Newton-le-Willows, Merseyside – although I can occasionally work in a local cafe.
+I work in my home in Newton-le-Willows, Merseyside, United Kingdom – although I can occasionally work in a local cafe.
 I’m happy to travel to a client or third party’s site to attend a meeting or do short-term work, and all travel time is covered by the client unless stated otherwise.

 Should I need to travel internationally for a client, all travel expenses (including flights and accommodation) and reasonable travel time will be covered by the client unless stated otherwise.